 CERAMIC BEZEL INSERT AND LONG-LASTING LUMINESCENT DISPLAY

-The Sea-Dweller 4000’s 60-minute graduated, unidirectional, rotatable bezel enables divers to precisely and safely monitor their dive and decompression times.
+The Sea-Dweller’s 60-minute graduated, unidirectional rotatable bezel enables divers to safely monitor their dive and decompression times.
 It is equipped with a patented black Cerachrom bezel insert manufactured by Rolex in a virtually scratchproof ceramic whose colour is unaffected by ultraviolet rays.
+The graduation is coated via PVD (Physical Vapour Deposition) with a thin layer of platinum.
+The sleek black dial features large Chromalight hour markers and hands filled with luminescent material that emits a long-lasting blue glow for excellent legibility in dark conditions.

 Try Rolex In-Store